adforis/blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   -Data science
-  -Классическая литература
+  -Fiction literature
-  -Смешные шоу на ютубе
+  -Funny shows on youtube
-  -Искусство
+  -Art

 # Education to show in About widget
 education:
   courses:
-    - course: Прикладная математика и информатика
+    - course: Applied math and informatics
       institution: RUDN
       year: 2025